mattprice/Go-APNs/README.md

-# Golang Apple Push Notification Service (APNs)
+# Golang Apple Push Notification Service
 The beginnings of a Golang package for easily sending Apple Push Notifications.
+This is currently still a major work in progress.

 ## License (MIT)
 Copyright (c) 2013 Matthew Price, http://mattprice.me/